-Students may request incompletes after that deadline provided (1) the only work that is incomplete is the course final exam or final paper and (2) there is a health emergency or a death in their immediate family (these are clear cut boundaries, see the precise boundaries under "exam attendance, above.)
-Students should promptly (once healthy and past initial grieving) work out an arrangement for clearing an incomplete with the instructor.
+Students may request incompletes after that deadline provided (1) the only work that is incomplete is the course final exam or final paper and (2) there is a health emergency or a death of a close family member (these are clear cut boundaries, see the precise boundaries under "exam attendance, above.)
+Students should promptly work out an arrangement for clearing an incomplete with the instructor.
 The typical arrangement is taking the final for the same course offered in a later term.
 The University rules about incompletes, such as that they turn into NP after a fixed period of time, apply here.

 Late work, whether problem sets, exams, papers, or other work, does not count for course credit.
 It gets a grade of zero.
 No exceptions unless specifically stated on the course syllabus.

 Weighting different aspects of students' work is, like the rest of grading, necessary.
 The relative weights on the different elements of the course work are set by the instructor.
 So are the rules that permit (or do not permit) dropping the lowest problem set score.
 The department has no set weights.
 One department-wide rule is that, if the course permits dropping the lowest problem set score, a student who has entered a course late and missed the first problem set drops that one, not a later one.

 Correcting Errors in Grading

 This section lays out rules and procedures for requesting a correction of a grading error.